GrupoDiana/BRT-Documentation/docs/applications/settingsFile.md

 - **HRTFs**: A list of HRTFs (Head-Related Transfer Functions) to load.
 If no HRTFs should be loaded, leave the list empty (`[]`).
 - **BRIRs**: A list of BRIRs (Binaural Room Impulse Responses) to load.
 BRIRs can provide spatial audio information specific to a particular room.
 If none should be loaded, leave this list empty (`[]`).
 - **SOSFilters**: Defines the SOS filters to load.
 If no SOS Filter should be loaded, leave the list empty (`[]`).
-- **DirectivityTFs**: A list of Directivity Transfer Functions (TFs) to apply to sound sources.
+- **Directivities**: A list of directivity to apply to sound sources.
 These describe how sound is emitted in different directions from a sound source.
 If no Directivity should be loaded, leave the list empty (`[]`).
 - **Rooms**: A list of room definitions to be loaded.
 You can specify the loading of an OBJ file, or define a shoebox-type room (indicating the dimensions).
 If no Rooms should be loaded, leave the list empty (`[]`).

 Example: